The views expressed by the host of this program make more sense than anything.

 I swear they complicate things that are so simple.

-Folks, you're gonna love this.
+Folks, you're going to love this.

-You're gonna love this.
+You're going to love this.

-Since I am a powerful influential member of the media.
+Since I am a powerful, influential member of the media.

 The Mr. Big, the vast right-wing conspiracy, the big voice on the right.